WeblateOrg/weblate/docs/user/translating.rst

 Labels are used to categorize strings within a project to further customize the localization workflow (for example to define categories of strings).

+Following labels are used by Weblate:

+Automatically translated
+   Strings was translated using :ref:`auto-translation`.
+Source needs review
+   String marked for review using :ref:`source-reviews`.

 .. seealso::

     :ref:`labels`